A Serbian Farmer Wants To Protect The Balkan Donkey By Selling Its Pricey Milk

 He explains that it takes about 900 fluid ounces of donkey milk to make about 2 pounds of cheese.
 That's a little more than half the amount of milk produced annually by each donkey on the farm.

 Simic says he's gotten requests for his cheese from turophiles in Austria, Germany and Switzerland.
-But he can't mass-produce the cheese, nor can he export it, because donkey milk is not the Serbian Agriculture Ministry's official dairy list, which now only includes cow, goat and sheep milk.
+But he can't mass-produce the cheese, nor can he export it, because donkey milk is not on the Serbian Agriculture Ministry's official dairy list, which now only includes cow, goat and sheep milk.

 Those who want to sample the world's most expensive cheese, or buy any Zasavica dairy products, have to travel to this Serbian bog.